dougUCN/LANE-server/CONTRIBUTING.md

 ### 4. GraphQL Endpoints

-The websocket endpoint (for GraphQL Subscriptions) is located at `ws://localhost:8000/graphql/`
+The local websocket endpoint (for GraphQL Subscriptions) is located at `ws://localhost:8000/graphql/`

-The http endpoint (for Queries and Mutations) is located at `http://localhost:8000/graphql/`
+The local http endpoint (for Queries and Mutations) is located at `http://localhost:8000/graphql/`

 Django default settings are such that the `/` at the end of the above urls is _mandatory_